dom00mi/Option-Pricing/Delta Hedging/Delta Hedging App/README.md

 # Delta Hedging App

-Based on an essential excerpt from my final CQF (Certificate of Quantitative Finance) project which focused on Optimal Delta Hedging in a Dynamic context, I would like to build a simple and easy to deploy Delta Hedging App via [Streamlit](https://streamlit.io/).
+Based on an essential excerpt from my final CQF (Certificate of Quantitative Finance) project which focused on Optimal Delta Hedging in a Dynamic context, I would like to build a simple and easy to deploy Dynamic Delta Hedging App via [Streamlit](https://streamlit.io/).

 > [!NOTE]
 For full definitions, please have a look into my Dynamic Delta Hedging Jupiter notebook at the [link](https://github.com/dom00mi/Option-Pricing/blob/main/Delta%20Hedging/Dynamic%20Delta%20Hedging.ipynb).